prologe-io/spiessigornot/README.md

 Some stuff that I don't know but would be curious to know about:

-* how to make a splash screen that works everywhere
+* how to make a splash screen that works everywhere?
-* how can I use react-native animated w/ styled-components
+* how can I use react-native animated w/ styled-components?
+* what would be a good dev workflow to keep track of all 3 platforms working?